Term of the Moment

 Definition: digital transformation

 An umbrella term for the application of computer technologies to everyday life.
-Digital transformation actually began in the 1960s; however, when the Web exploded after the turn of the century, so many processes were moved to Internet-based datacenters that digital transformation has affected everyone.
-It also altered the way people think about and do business, as the virtual nature of computing services sometimes conflicts with traditional approaches.
+Digital transformation actually began in the 1960s; however, what affected the world the most was the Internet after the turn of the century.
 See New Economy, creative destruction and technology gap.

 COVID-19 Digital Transformation

-With half the population staying at home, the Coronavirus pandemic dramatically fueled digital transformation.
+With half the population at home, the pandemic fueled digital transformation.
 Replacing the physical office and classroom, video meetings soared.
-For employees who enjoy working at home, it was quite a bonus to not spend hours a week commuting to an office.
+For employees who like working at home, it was a joy not to commute every day.
 Doctors' visits became virtual for minor illnesses (see telehealth).